laravel-workflow/laravel-workflow.github.io/docs/installation.md

 ## Requirements

-Workflow requires the following to run:
+Durable Workflow requires the following to run:

 - PHP 8.1 or later
 - Laravel 9 or later

-Workflow can be used with any queue driver that Laravel supports (except the `sync` driver), including:
+Durable Workflow can be used with any queue driver that Laravel supports (except the `sync` driver), including:

 - Amazon SQS
 - Beanstalkd